xsdk-project/xsdk-examples/hypre/README.md

- - This run solves a system corresponding to a discretization of the Laplace equation -Delta u = 1 with zero boundary conditions on an 33 x 33 grid, using HYPRE's BoomerAMG with SuperLU_DIST's distributed LU factorization for the coarse level solver where `50` is a maximum number of coarse level degrees of freedom using 4 MPI tasks.
+ - This run solves a system corresponding to a discretization of the Laplace equation -Delta u = 1 with zero boundary conditions on a 33 x 33 grid, using HYPRE's BoomerAMG with SuperLU_DIST's distributed LU factorization for the coarse level solver where `50` is a maximum number of coarse level degrees of freedom using 4 MPI tasks.
  - The output of the example is various information regarding the
     solver and solver performance.

-By specifying the command line parameter `dslu_th` to be the maximum coarse level number of degrees of freedom, the coarse level solver within BoomerAMG will be changed from the default Gaussian Elimination, to a sparse LU decomposition and
+By specifying the command line parameter `-dslu_th` to be the maximum coarse level number of degrees of freedom, the coarse level solver within BoomerAMG will be changed from the default Gaussian Elimination, to a sparse LU decomposition and